-Our future work will include optimally setting parameters such as M, Φ and N_f .
-In particular, M needs to be set to small value so as not to require too many resources (e.g., CPU and memories) especially in a large network, though setting Mto smaller value may cause larger estimation errors.
-Thus, we need to set M, taking such trade-off into account.
-Additionally, although we used fixed values of N_f in this work, it might be possible to estimate traffic matrices more accurately by setting N_f dynamically according to the current measurement.
-Another future work is evaluation of our method by using the actual traffic traces.
+Our future works include optimally setting parameters such as Φ and N_f .
+In particular, although we used fixed values of N_f in this work, it might be possible to estimate traffic matrices more accurately by setting N_f dynamically according to the current measurement.
+Another future work is to evaluate our method using the traffic traces of the real networks.
+In addition, our future works also include constructing a TE method that considers estimation errors.